-- 91% of questionnaire respondents liked use of traditional materials (carstone/chalk/flint) in new builds/extensions. - 53% of questionnaire respondents disliked use of contemporary building materials (sheet glass/zinc/other metals/timber clad walls) in new builds/extensions. - 56% of questionnaire respondents liked a mix of traditional and modern designs within the village. - The importance of design in protecting the AONB is recognised in the NPPF paragraph 115 and Borough Council development plan policies.
-The highest design standards should be maintained in the plan area, particularly in Conservation Areas. - See Policy 4 Conservation Area for details of local, traditional materials identified in the Conservation Area Character Statement.
+- 91% of questionnaire respondents liked use of traditional materials (carstone/chalk/flint) in new builds/extensions. - 53% of questionnaire respondents disliked use of contemporary building materials (sheet glass/zinc/other metals/timber clad walls) in new builds/extensions. - 56% of questionnaire respondents liked a mix of traditional and modern designs within the village. - The importance of design in protecting the AONB is recognised in the NPPF paragraph 176 and Borough Council development plan policies. - See the Evidence supporting the Heritage Assets Policy earlier in the Neighbourhood Plan for details of local, traditional materials identified in the Conservation Area Character Statement.

-Policy 11 Design, Style and Materials
+Policy 7 Design, Style and Materials